aksprasan/CALM/README.md

-# MindCare Chatbot
+# CALM Chatbot

-**MindCare** is an AI-powered chatbot designed to support individuals struggling with depression.
+**CALM**(Counseling Assistance Loneliness Mentor) is an AI-powered chatbot designed to support individuals struggling with depression.
 It provides empathetic counseling, encouragement, and practical guidance to help users navigate difficult emotions and improve their mental well-being.

 ## Features